intel/zephyr.js/README.md

 ```

 To build for Arduino 101, you'll need to download the latest Arduino IDE
-[here](https://www.arduino.cc/en/guide/macOSX), once you have the IDE installed,
+[here](https://www.arduino.cc/en/guide/macOSX).
+Once you have the IDE installed,
 open the IDE and click on Tools->Board->Board Manager, and install the latest
-version of the board support package "Intel Curie Boards", this will install the
+version of the board support package "Intel Curie Boards".
+This will install the
  arc-elf compiler located in the following directory:

-$HOME/Library/Arduino15/packages/Intel/tools/arc-elf32/
+`$HOME/Library/Arduino15/packages/Intel/tools/arc-elf32/`

-Then copy the compiler to the where you installed crosstool-ng toolcain:
+Then copy the compiler to where you installed the crosstool-ng toolchain:
 ```bash
 cp –pR $HOME/Library/Arduino15/packages/Intel/tools/arc-elf32 /Volumes/CrossToolNG/
 ```

-The compiler is in a subdirectory, for example, 1.6.9+1.0.1, you'll need
+The compiler is in a subdirectory, such as 1.6.9+1.0.1.
+You'll need
 to pass this to make to find the right bin file.

 You can now build for Arduino 101 (without setting BOARD=, it builds arduino_101 by default)